dcycle/webhook_receiver/README.md

 Local development and testing
 -----

-During local development, you can, in your module, put expected request-reponse pairs in a directory request-response-test in your module.
+During local development, you can, in your module, put expected request-reponse pairs in a directory called ./request-response-test in your module.

 You can then run these tests using:

     \Drupal::service('webhook_receiver.request_response_test')->run('webhook_receiver_example');

 Replacing webhook_receiver_example with your own module's name.
-(If you enable webhook_receiver_example and run the above comment, you will see the tests with the included webhook_receiver_example module.)
+(If you enable webhook_receiver_example and run the above code, you will see the tests with the included webhook_receiver_example module.)

 Similar modules
 -----